 Related Read: 15 Best Family Friendly Hiking Trails In The Smokies

 The other water fall trails we have hiked, such as Grotto Falls, have not been this strenuous.
 If you have younger children, there are other waterfalls that will better meet your needs.
-That being said, it will be a great experience for slightly older children.
-Rainbow Falls trail was crawling with kids while we where there.
+That being said, you can still have a great experience with older children.
+This trail was crawling with kids while we where there.

 We had our son in the baby carrier and we saw several more babies along the way.
 Due to the intensity of the trail, if you have a close fitting carrier like an Ergo, Tula or Baby Bijorn the baby and your carrier will wind up soaked with sweat.
 All the parents were laughing about it.
 But honestly, my son didn’t even mind and none of the other babies were crying either.